 If you don’t know it yet, Toronto lights up non-stop.
 Canada’s largest city, the 6ix, never loses its zest.
 A top tourist location and multicultural hub, Toronto’s biophilia invites countless locals and visitors each year.
-From the breathtaking attractions, striking architectural buildings, major events, crowd-pleasing music festivals, trendy food scene, big league sports and among other things, there is always something to look forward to.
+From the breathtaking attractions, striking architectural buildings, major events, crowd-pleasing music festivals, trendy food scene, big league sports, among other things, there is always something to look forward to.
 The list of fascinating things to do in Toronto is infinite.
 Destination Toronto also subscribes to this notion.

 Destination Toronto treated us to a tour of a lifetime.
 Might I say it was such a congenial, eventful outing.
 Accompanying us on the thrilling tour was Bespoke Experiences.
 Their sophisticated travel experience made the expedition much more terrific.
 Guiding us through the artistic sightseeing landscape in the city, we touched down at fanciful spots like Gallery 1313 and the Lyceum Gallery.
 Both art galleries are monumental stops that exhibit palatial art pieces.

 Kicking off with Gallery 1313, we were greeted by the Executive Director, Phil Anderson.
 Recently celebrating its 25th anniversary as an artist run centre and a not-for-profit organization, the dynamic space houses contemporary artwork and showcases over 70 exhibitions annually.
 Located at 1313 Queen Street West, the upscale location supports diverse artists with career building opportunities, holds numerous events, fashion show fundraisers, and continuously offers a welcoming ambience to connect with the community.
 Featuring a wide range of adorned paintings and stimulating display of colour, one can’t brush off the exquisite gallery.